Jtoast65/League-of-Legends-/index.md

 #### 2. Relationship with Game Length

-We examined whether missing 10-minute data is related to game length, hypothesizing that games that ended before 10 minutes would not have 10-minute metrics:
+We examined whether the missing data is related to game length:

 - Games with missing 10-minute data have shorter average game lengths than games with complete data
-- This relationship suggests that shorter games (which may have ended before 10 minutes or had incomplete data collection) are more likely to have missing 10-minute metrics
+- This relationship suggests that shorter games, which may have ended before 10 minutes, are more likely to have missing 10-minute metrics

 #### 3. Permutation Test: Missingness vs Game Length